 Overview

-The Cummeragh River is a short but dynamic waterway in the southwest of Ireland, flowing south‑westerly for about 8.5 km before emptying into Lough Currane near Waterville.
-Its upper reaches cut through the Cummeragh River Bog Nature Reserve – a 45.55 ha low‑land blanket bog that is the most southerly intact example of its type in the country.
-The river’s grade‑2 to 3+ rapids, gentle lake‑fed stretches and a final flat‑water paddle across Lough Currane make it a favourite for both white‑water enthusiasts and anglers seeking salmon and sea trout.
+The Cummeragh River is a short but dynamic waterway on the southwest coast of Ireland.
+Flowing south-westerly for roughly 8.5 km, it cuts through the Cummeragh River Bog Nature Reserve before emptying into Lough Currane near the coastal village of Waterville.
+Its upper reaches sit within a 45.55 ha low-land blanket bog – the most southerly intact example of its type in the country.
+The river’s mix of grade-2 to 3+ rapids, gentle lake-fed stretches, and a final flat-water paddle across Lough Currane makes it a reliable destination for white-water paddlers and anglers alike.

 History

-The bog surrounding the river was formally protected as a national nature reserve in 1994, following its purchase in the early 1990s by the Dutch Foundation for the Conservation of Irish Bogs in partnership with the Irish Peatland Conservation Council.
-Management was later transferred to the Irish state and is now overseen by the National Parks and Wildlife Service.
-The reserve was officially established in 1984 and covers 45.55 ha.
-It is recognised internationally for its well‑developed hummock‑pool pattern, thriving vegetation and breeding curlews.
-The two rivers that border the bog – including the Cummeragh itself – provide spawning beds for sea trout, linking ecological importance with recreational use.
+The surrounding bog was formally recognised as a national nature reserve in 1984, though its active protection accelerated in the early 1990s.
+The land was purchased by the Dutch Foundation for the Conservation of Irish Bogs in partnership with the Irish Peatland Conservation Council, and management was later transferred to the Irish state.
+Today, the National Parks and Wildlife Service oversees the reserve.
+The site is internationally recognised for its well-developed hummock-pool pattern, thriving native vegetation, and its role as a breeding ground for curlews.
+The river itself and its adjoining tributaries provide essential spawning beds for sea trout, linking the area’s ecological value directly to its recreational use.

 What to See & Do